 There are countless classic cocktail recipes everybody knows.
 Just think of the Dry Martini, Negroni, or Old Fashioned.
 But some of the classics are less popular and unknown to the broad mass.
 One of them is the Paradise cocktail.

 What sounds and looks like an invention from the 70s or 80s is, in fact, a drink that's way older, developed by one of the masters of this craft - Harry Craddock.

-Even though the Paradise is not a sweet cocktail, it is not ideal for people preferring classic dry drinks.
+Even though the Paradise is not a classic sweet cocktail, it is also not ideal for people preferring classic dry drinks.
 Instead, it's an excellent fit for all those who like an easy-to-sip, unpretentious cocktail.

 The recipe for the Paradise Cocktail is among the easiest of Gin cocktails.
 To make this fruity cocktail, you need only three ingredients: Gin, Apricot Brandy, and orange juice.

 Yet, it is a brilliant example of how to balance a drink.
 The aromatic notes from the botanicals and herbs in the Gin, the sweetness of Apricot Brandy, and the freshness of hand-squeezed orange juice work perfectly together.